 - Try to avoid foods that contain histamines.
 These include eggs, fish, pork, and some fruits and vegetables.

 - If the person experiences symptoms such as shortness of breath or difficulty breathing, get them to see a doctor as soon as possible.
-Histamine intolerance can be life-threatening if not treated correctly.
+Histamine can be life-threatening if not treated correctly.

 Histamine intolerance is a condition in which the body cannot properly break down histamine, leading to symptoms such as bloating, gas, and diarrhoea.
-While histamine intolerance is not an uncommon condition, it can be challenging to diagnose because many of the classic signs and symptoms of histamine intolerance are also common features of other conditions such as GERD (gastroesophageal reflux disease) or IBS (irritable bowel syndrome).
+While histamine is not an uncommon condition, it can be challenging to diagnose because many of the classic signs and symptoms of histamine intolerance are also common features of other conditions such as GERD (gastroesophageal reflux disease) or IBS (irritable bowel syndrome).
 If you think you may have histamine intolerance, consult your doctor for an evaluation.